 The Chicken Must Rest

 An important part of cooking any meat is once it is removed from the oven the meat must rest.
-Once the chicken is cooked, remove from the roasting pan and place onto a serving plate; cover loosely with foil and leave for a minimum of 15 minutes before carving.
+Once the chicken is cooked, remove any trussing and move from the roasting pan onto a serving plate; cover loosely with foil and leave for a minimum of 15 minutes before carving.